gromacs/gromacs/docs/reference-manual/file-formats.rst

 The m2p file format contains input options for the :ref:`gmx xpm2ps` program.
-All of these options are very easy to comprehend when you look at the PosScript(tm) output from :ref:`gmx xpm2ps`.
+All of these options are very easy to comprehend when you look at the PostScript(tm) output from :ref:`gmx xpm2ps`.

 ::